jhpyle/docassemble/_docs/docker.md

 docker rmi $(docker images | grep "^<none>" | awk "{print $3}")
 {% endhighlight %}

 The last line, which deletes images, frees up the most disk space.
-However, it may be necessary to remove the containers first, as the containers depend on the images.
+It is usually necessary to remove the containers first (the [`docker rm`] line), as the containers depend on the images.

 [Redis]: http://redis.io/
 [Docker installation instructions for Windows]: https://docs.docker.com/engine/installation/windows/